 - Thyroid conditions

-The late signs of miscarriage are largely the same as with early miscarriage:
+The late signs of miscarriage (after 12 weeks pregnant) are largely the same as with early miscarriage:

 - Bleeding that doesn’t stop or gets heavier